paulscherrerinstitute/IocshDeclWrap/README.md

 4. point the `iocshArg*` array elements to the structs from step 3.
-5. define a wrapper function which extracts function arguments from a `iocshArgBuf*` array and passes them to the user function.
+5. define a wrapper function which extracts function arguments from a `iocshArgBuf*` array, passes them to the user function and prints its result.
 6. register the wrapper function and `iocshFuncDef` with iocsh.
 This is often done via a 'registrar' function that must be defined and declared in a